maxiherzog/uat-plugin/README.md

 ## Generating the Shape File
-If you got your files(especially the .shp and .shx) you can generate the final scores by executing
+If you got your files(especially the _.shp and .shx_) you can generate the final scores by executing
 ```
 python3 main.py GRID.shp INFRA_SCORES.shp POINTS.shp POINTS_BACKGROUND.shp SCORES_FINAL.shp
 ```
 Where POINTS.shp is the Shape File for the Location-Data, and POINTS_BACKGROUND.shp is the background noise of given Point distribution.(e.g. at night)
-This generates 4 filetypes for the Shape file with values
+This generates 5 filetypes(_.cpg, .dbf, .prj, .shp, .shx_) for the Shape file with values
 * **geometry** The Grids geometries to display in any compatible program
 * **val** The calculated value of unnecessary-movement calculated with _val(pop, infra)= pop^infra + pop_
 * **pop** The calculated value of movement